code-star/rxjs-101/presentation/reveal.md

 ----

 ### Exercise #7
+??
+Make a complex piece of code simpler by better using/combining operators ??

+----

+### Exercise #8
 Link the two observables to merge a Pokémon Observable with a Pokémon Moves Observable.

 Hint; not all types have moves, and you only need (should have) 1 subscribe.

-----

-### Exercise #8
-...tbd

----

-## Suggestions:

-* Refactor a piece of existing code to remove common mistakes
-* Make a complex piece of code simpler by better using/combining operators
-* ???

 ---